 The ripple effect of sewerage pollution – and possibly also chemical contamination – of the Mdloti River which flows into the sea at La Mercy near King Shaka airport could damage KwaZulu-Natal’s reputation as a world renowned water sports playground, writes Fred Kockott

-Multiple Canoe Marathon World Champion, Hank McGregor, (above) has thrown his weight behind a public call for full disclosure of recent investigations by the provincial Department of Water and Sanitation (DWS) into pollution of the river.
+Multiple Canoe Marathon World Champion, Hank McGregor, (below) has thrown his weight behind a public call for full disclosure of recent investigations by the provincial Department of Water and Sanitation (DWS) into pollution of the river.

 DWS environmental officer, Nonkululeko Mokoena, confirmed that latest inspections on December 19 had revealed a high E.coli content (faecal pollution) in the river and also a suspected level of chemical contamination.

 Mokoena said the “main suspect” was the Verulam Wastewater Treatment Works situated less than 10 kilometres upstream of the La Mercy Lagoon Recreation Area.

 “We took samples at various sites, both upstream and downstream of the plant.
 We are now waiting for the full set of results in order to take action,” said Mokoena.